Why Experts Think Biden Will Extend the Student Loan Payment Pause

-Back in June Education Secretary Miguel Cardona said they would have "ample notice" about any extensions.
-On Tuesday, though, all Cardona could say was that an announcement was coming "soon."
+The pause on payments and interest for federal student loans will expire Aug.
+31, unless President Joe Biden takes action to extend the moratorium in the next nine days.
+More than 40 million borrowers are also waiting on a potential decision from Biden about widespread student loan debt forgiveness.

-"While I don't have an announcement here today, I will tell you that we're having conversations daily with the White House and borrowers will know directly and soon from us when a decision is made," he told CBS News's Gayle King.
+A decision on the student loan payment pause seems imminent, at least from official White House sources.
+In an interview with Meet the Press on Sunday, Secretary of Education Miguel Cardona said, "We know August 31st is a date that many people are waiting to hear something from.
+We've been talking daily about this.
+And I can tell you that American people will hear within the next week or so from the president and the department."

-Even without official word, many analysts believe Biden will continue the current freeze, possibly through the end of the year or even later.
+Even without official word, many analysts think Biden will continue the current freeze, possibly through the end of the year or even later.

 Michele Streeter, senior director of college affordability at the Institute for College Access and Success, told The New York Times last week that "it's very likely there will be another extension."